 There are more than 50 review petitions, which had challenged the judgment of the Supreme Court allowing the entry of women of all ages in the Sabarimala temple in Kerala.
 The petitions are pending before the Supreme Court for final disposal.

-The current hearing pertains to the apex court referring to a larger bench to re-examine various religious issues, including that of Kerala's Sabarimala temple, along with other contentious issues of alleged discrimination against Muslim and Parsi women, on November 14.
+The apex court had on November 14 asked a larger bench to re-examine various religious issues, including that of Kerala's Sabarimala temple, along with other contentious issues of alleged discrimination against Muslim and Parsi women.

 While the five-judge bench unanimously agreed to refer religious issues to a larger bench, it gave a 3:2 split decision on petitions seeking a review of the apex court's September 2018 decision allowing women of all ages to enter the Sabarimala shrine in Kerala.